mdoyle1/quicklook/PrivacyPolicy.md

 **Privacy Policy**

-Toxicspu built the quicklook JSS app as an Open Source app.
-This SERVICE is provided by Toxicspu at no cost and is intended for use as is.
+The quicklook JSS app is as an Open Source app.
+This SERVICE is provided by at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.